Sunrise Lake, Pennsylvania

 Sunrise Lake is a census-designated place and private lake community located in Dingman Township, Pike County in the state of Pennsylvania.
 The community is located along Pennsylvania Route 739 in eastern Pike County, about eight miles west of the New Jersey state line at the Delaware River.
 Sunrise Lake is between, and shares borders with, the CDP communities of Conashaugh Lakes and Gold Key Lake.
-Sunrise Lake shares its name with the lake of the same name that the community surrounds.
+The community of Sunrise Lake includes three lakes: Sprint Lake, Spruce Lake, and Sunrise Lake itself.
 As of the 2020 census, the population was 1,396 residents.